Duckweed Pond Surface Coverage: Identification, Causes & Control Plus Ready Scout Solutions

 Physical & Mechanical Control of Duckweed

-Physical removal is often the first and most straightforward step, especially for ponds under about 1 acre.
+Physical removal is often the first and most straightforward step, and it’s most practical on small ponds; on larger ponds, removal usually needs to be combined with other control methods informed by expert lake and wetland management guidance.
 It’s immediately effective and doesn’t require permits or herbicide knowledge.

 Manual removal techniques: